very-amused/cs302-final/README.md

 December 5th from 2pm-4pm
 Charles, Larry, and Keith were present.
 We discussed what final touches needed to be added to our game and split up to work.
+Charlie would start on the collision detection while Larry works on moving the starting positions of the hole and ball.
+Keith would work on making the ball movement more realistic, which is what he has been tasked with this entire time and still hasnt done.